TheIdentitySelector/thiss-ds-js/docs/install.rst

   # npm install [--save] @theidentityselector/thiss-ds@<version>

+The thiss-ds version to use will depend on the version of the persistence service that will be used.
+See the section on versions under the title "Using thiss-ds".

 The thiss-ds package supports both CommonJS-style and ES6 import aswell as old-school CDN delivery:

 CommonJS: